dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 - There must be at least one `.dfy` file.
 - The command-line may contain other kinds of files appropriate to the language that the Dafny files are being compiled to.
+- The option `--` means that all subsequent command-line arguments are not options to the dafny tool; they are either files or arguments to the `dafny run` command.
 - Old-style options may begin with either a `/` (as is typical on Windows) or a `-` (as is typical on Linux)
 - If an option is repeated (e.g., with a different argument), then the later instance on the command-line supersedes the earlier instance.
 - If an option takes an argument, the option name is followed by a `:` (old-style) or `=` (new-style) and then by the argument value, with no